Stereo4d/stereo4d-code/README.md

 https://github.com/user-attachments/assets/55976eb4-a579-4b6d-9d35-0f5b4583391e

-The released npz file already contains 3D tracks, if this is what you want, then you can skip the following steps and instead follow this example to visualize 3D tracks.
+The released `.npz` files already contain 3D tracks, you can skip the remaining steps and directly use example to visualize them.

 [Notebook for visualization](./track_visualization.ipynb)

-# If you want to reproduce the 3D tracks, continue with the following steps.
+**If you want to reproduce the 3D tracks, continue with the following steps.**

 ### Step 3/6 Disparity from stereo matching
 The following script loads the rectified perspective videos, calculates the disparity, and saves the results to `flows_stereo.pkl`.